The Doctor sighed and looked at the starfield stretched

 it up.
 Then he was a blur until they saw him step off on the other side.

-over to join her lover and her injured son.
+swung herself over to join her lover and her injured son.

-“Doctor,” she said as she ran after him into
+“Doctor,” she said as she ran after him into the TARDIS, through

-are you taking my child?”
+my child?”

 “Medical room,” he said.
-He reached the door
+He reached the door and pushed it

-and pushed it open.
-He raced inside and put Dominic on the examination
+open.
+He put Dominic on the examination table and reached for the overhead

-saw exactly the sort of damage to his body he expected.
+He saw exactly the sort of damage to his body he expected.

-He looked at Dominique.
-But she wasn’t looking at him.
+He looked at Dominique, but she wasn’t looking at him.
 She was stroking

-tears of shock and agony.
+of shock and agony.

 “Help him, if you can,” she said to him.
 “Doctor…

 I don’t even know if you’re that sort of doctor.
-Can you…”
+Can you….”

 “I’m whatever sort of Doctor you need me to be,” he